finopsfoundation/framework/_resources/project--unit-economics.md

 ## Who Should Own Unit Economics in the Organization?
 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
 <p class="text-base text-white"><em>
 Unit Economics typically will fall into several categories that follow FinOps personas.
-If you aren't familiar with FinOps personas involved with building and operating your practice, [catch up on the personas page](https://www.finops.org/framework/personas/).</em></p>
+If you aren't familiar with FinOps personas involved with building and operating your practice, <a href='https://www.finops.org/framework/personas/'>catch up on the personas page</a>.</em></p>
 </div>

 |                 |                                                      **BUSINESS**                                                      |                                           **BUSINESS**                                          |                                                                **TECHNOLOGY**                                                               |                                    **FINANCE**                                   |                                              **FINOPS**                                              |